epolevikov/Asgan/README.md

         contig_8+       5'078'954       3'667'386       3'691'634       contig_5-       24'049          0               24'049
 +4      contig_8+       5'078'954       3'691'634       5'064'579       contig_3+       1'364'661       0               1'364'661
 ```
 The first column contains the names of the alignment blocks.
+The rows with ids (+1, +2, +3, +4) correspond to the
-The second column corresponds to the sequences of the
+unique alignment blocks, while the rows with the empty block title represent repeats.
+The second column corresponds
-query assembly.
-The following three columns show the length of a sequence, the starting and the ending positions of
+to the sequences of the query assembly.
+The following three columns show the length of a sequence, the starting and
-an alignment block accordingly.
-The remaining columns correspond to the sequences, lengths, and mapping positions of
+the ending position of an alignment block accordingly.
+The remaining columns correspond to the sequences, lengths,
-the alignment blocks for the target assembly.
+and mapping positions of the alignment blocks for the target assembly.

+## Statistics

 Here is the content of a file named _stats.txt_:
 ```